kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 allows the users to resize the volume by editing the corresponding PVC object.

-The following types of volumes support volume expansion, when the underlying Storage Class has the field `allowVolumeExpansion` set to true.
+The following types of volumes support volume expansion, when the underlying StorageClass has the field `allowVolumeExpansion` set to true.

 {{< table caption = "Table of Volume types and the version of Kubernetes they require"  >}}